flutter/devtools/CONTRIBUTING.md

     1. Locate, copy and run apt-get command searching by searching for `install dcm` in [build.yaml](https://github.com/flutter/devtools/blob/master/.github/workflows/build.yaml)

     2. Locate version on bots by searching for `install dcm` in [build.yaml](https://github.com/flutter/devtools/blob/master/.github/workflows/build.yaml) and run `brew install cqlabs/dcm/dcm@<version on bots without -1>`

+    You can check you current local version with `dcm --version`.

 ## Running and debugging DevTools